 Let’s face it, waiting for the season finale of The Bachelor can be downright tiresome!
 After all, the reality dating series is still entertaining even if you have all the spoilers in your back pocket.
 With that, we’re breaking down everything you need to know about who season 25 Bachelor Matt James ends up with, his final four and his final two contestants, according to popular blogger Reality Steve.
 To learn more about who Matt picks, keep reading.

-However, because of the coronavirus pandemic, they won’t actually be traveling outside of the Nemacolin Woodlands Resort.
-Instead, their families will meet them there, just like Tayshia Adams‘ season of The Bachelorette.
+All of the ladies went on hometown dates with Matt.
+However, because of the coronavirus pandemic, they didn’t actually travel outside of the Nemacolin Woodlands Resort.
+Instead, their families met them there, just like Tayshia Adams‘ season of The Bachelorette.

 Who’s in Matt James’ final two?

-After hometown dates, Matt eliminates Serena.
+After hometown dates, Serena sent herself home.
 Later, following his overnight dates, the former college athlete sends Bri home.
-In the end, Matt was forced to decide between Michelle and Rachael.
+In the end, Matt will be forced to decide between Michelle and Rachael.
 So … who does he choose?!

 Who does Matt James end up with?